georgepar/git-tutorial/README.md

 ## Part 2: Rebasing

+I have advocated that it's the author's responsibility to maintain his PRs and keep them up to date.

+`git rebase` changes the parent of a revision to a designated branch.
+Using `git rebase` to rebase our branches / PRs on master allows to always keep the PRs up to date and ready to merge.

 ### Case 1: Two independent devs develop different features

 In this case let's assume that we have 2 tasks, TASK-2-implement-addition and TASK-3-implement-multiplication.